Joint Custody Work Explained

 What is Joint Custody?

-Joint custody is an arrangement where both parents share the responsibility and decision-making authority for their child’s upbringing.
+In joint custody, parents share the responsibility and decision-making authority for their child’s upbringing.
 This can include:

 • Physical custody or possession and access, which describes each parent’s right to have the child reside with them and spend time with them, respectively; and

-It’s important to note that joint custody does not necessarily mean an equal 50/50 split of time between the parents.
+It’s important to note that joint custody does not necessarily mean an equal 50/50 time split between the parents.
 The specific terms of the arrangement can be tailored to the unique needs and circumstances of the family, with the ultimate goal of ensuring the child’s best interests are always the top priority.

 How Does Joint Custody Work?